roadrunner-server/roadrunner/README.md

 High-performance PHP load balancer and process manager library for Golang.

-Library allows you to embed PHP code into Golang applications as stateless workers.
+Library allows you to embed PHP code into Golang applications as managed pool of stateless workers.

 Features:
 --------